iot-home-control/firmware/README.md

 }
 ```

-### Add the project to the _meson.build_ file:
+### Add the project to the _meson.build_ file
- * This project will use SPI which we pull from Arduino's pre-configured libraries using _arduino.get_variable('SPISlave')_ (TODO: Use SPISlave, not, SPI, working on it ...)
+ * This project will use SPI which we pull from Arduino's pre-configured libraries using `arduino.get_variable('SPISlave')` (TODO: Use SPISlave, not, SPI, working on it ...)
  * `cd $HOME/prog/modules/node-framework`
  * `cat >> meson.build`